AakashSorathiya/Sage/README.md

 - `labeled_reviews.csv` is the ground truth dataset containing privacy or not-privacy labeled app reviews from the mental health domain.
 - `unlabeled_reviews.csv` is the unlabeled dataset containing 1 and 2-star rated app reviews from the mental health domain.
 We use this dataset to extract new privacy requirements-relevant reviews.
 - `sage_classified_reviews.csv` is the dataset extracted using our proposed SAGE approach.
+- `new_privacy_reviews.csv` is the manually curated dataset containing 748 privacy-related app reviews after using SAGE on a dataset of 42,271 app reviews.

 `docs`: additional supporting documents for our study.